 Bone Anatomy

-Acetabulum is formed by contributions from ilium, ischium and pubis which fuses completely by around late teenage [8].
-It has a lunate formed artifular ligament which suits the fat filled acetabular fossa in the middle, which is lined by synovial film.
+Acetabulum is formed by contributions from ilium, ischium, and pubis.
+These bones fuse completely by age 14 for girls and age 16 for boys [8].
+It has a lunate formed articular ligament which suits the fat filled acetabular fossa in the middle, which is lined by synovial film.

 Fig.3: Anatomy of Hip Joint: Cross-Section View

-Attached to the rim of the acetabulam is the fibro cartilaginous labrum, which is highly susceptible to tears, contributing the most notorious reason of hip arthroscopy [9].
-Most basic labral tears happen at the intersection between the labrum and the atricular ligament.
+Attached to the rim of the acetabulum is the fibro cartilaginous labrum, which is highly susceptible to tears, contributing the most common etiology of hip arthroscopy [9].
+Most basic labral tears happen at the intersection between the labrum and the articular ligament.
 The acetabular labrum is exceptionally critical for joint dependability and for compartmenting synovial liquid inside the inward compartment of the hip.
 Vascular supply to the labrum is from the obturator, inferior and superior gluteal arteries[14].

 Fig.4: Femoral neck angle (Normal), Coxavara (angle decreased), Coxavalga (angle increased)